SaschaWillems/ModernVkTriangle/README.md

 chk(vmaCreateBuffer(allocator, &bufferCI, &bufferAllocCI, &vBuffer, &vBufferAllocation, nullptr));
 ```

 We again use `VMA_MEMORY_USAGE_AUTO` to have VMA select the correct usage flags for the buffer.
-The specific `flags` combination of `VMA_ALLOCATION_CREATE_HOST_ACCESS_SEQUENTIAL_WRITE_BIT` and `VMA_ALLOCATION_CREATE_HOST_ACCESS_ALLOW_TRANSFER_INSTEAD_BIT` used here make sure we get a memory type that's located on the device (in VRAM) and accessible by the host.
+The specific `flags` combination of `VMA_ALLOCATION_CREATE_HOST_ACCESS_SEQUENTIAL_WRITE_BIT` and `VMA_ALLOCATION_CREATE_HOST_ACCESS_ALLOW_TRANSFER_INSTEAD_BIT` used here make sure we get a memory type that's located on the GPU (in VRAM) and accessible by the host.
+While it's possible to keep vertices and indices in CPU memory, accessing that by the GPU will be a lot slower.
 Such memory types initially were only available on systems with a unified memory architecture like mobiles or computers with an integrated GPU.
 But thanks to [(Re)BAR/SAM](https://en.wikipedia.org/wiki/PCI_configuration_space#Resizable_BAR) even dedicated GPUs can now map at least some of their VRAM into host space and make it accessible via the CPU.

 > **Note:** Without this we'd have to create a so-called "staging" buffer on the host, copy data to that buffer and then submit a buffer copy from staging to the GPU side buffer using a command buffer.
 That would require a lot more code.